“I saved over $900 heating and cooling costs in my first year. How did I do that?”

 The ability for HVAC systems to change speeds isn’t considered new technology.
 Small mini split systems have used variable speed technology for years and almost all mini split brands offer only variable speed systems.

 We love this system not only because of the variable speed ability, but we also can’t help but admire the way Trane systems are built.
-These systems are built to last with aluminum coils, foam insulated walls to withstand moisture, home-made components by Trane and of course an installation by AGL Services that is thorough and thoughtful.
+These systems are built to last with aluminum coils, foam insulated walls to withstand moisture, home-made components by Trane and of course an installation by AGL Heating and Air that is thorough and thoughtful.

 In our first year of electric bill comparisons we saved exactly $910.50.
 Below are a couple energy bill comparisons and a snapshot of each month’s electric bill comparison.